ianvanbuskirk/nbgc/README.md

 # nbgc (name-based gender classification)

-This repository hosts code to replicate and explore the analysis and results in the paper "An Open-Source Cultural Consensus Approach to Name-Based Gender Classification".
+This repository hosts code to replicate and explore the analysis and results in the paper "An Open-Source Cultural Consensus Approach to Name-Based Gender Classification" [(arXiv)](https://arxiv.org/abs/2208.01714).
 Data supporting this work can be found [here](https://osf.io/tz38q/) and an associated python package to make name-based gender classifications in practice [here](https://github.com/ianvanbuskirk/nomquamgender).

 ---